Armored Heart: Tamed Soul

 “Celia Evergleam,” she dutifully repeated.

 Smiling, he carefully slipped his hands under Celia and lifted her into his own lap.
-Smooth strong hands wrapped around her body and Celia let out an interested “oh!” before relaxing against his shirt clad chest.
+Smooth strong hands wrapped around her body and Celia let out a surprised, “oh!”
+Before relaxing against his shirt clad chest.
 After a moment an annoying prickle of a thought prodded her.
 She could have sworn Mary had been wearing a simple cotton dress, but she now wore a resplendent robe, dyed in flowing blues and greens.
 Her hair had lengthened as well, cascading down in a shiny black waterfall.
 She looks amazingly beautiful, Celia thought with a smile.
 Something nagged at her that she ought to be pushing that feeling aside.

-“Something on your mind, little mortal?” the male faerie asked good-naturedly, cupping Celia's breast and toying with her nipple.
+“Something on your mind, little mortal?”
+The male faerie asked good-naturedly, cupping Celia's breast and toying with her nipple.
 That felt wonderful, but for a moment, that nagging feeling was much much stronger.

 “Just remembering how the last time someone touched my breasts, I didn't like it.
-Well, I mean, I did, it felt really good the way Tabby touched me, but I just...” she sighed.
+Well, I mean, I did, it felt really good the way Tabby touched me, but I just…" She sighed.
 “It's a lot.”
 She made no move to push the man's hand away.
 She didn't mind him touching her at all.
 “Oh, and I was confused about Mary's clothes.
 They seemed to change just now.
 Yours did too, actually.
 You're wearing a robe now.”

 “Well it's no good letting all that fester up there,” he said cheerfully, tapping Celia's forehead with his free hand.
 “You mortals let so many things sit up there.
 Thinking, thinking, thinking!
 All the time, you are.”
 Reaching over to the sack, he brought a fine glass bottle chased with silver out.
 He tugged the cork free, and the glade was all at once perfumed with the scent of berries and spices.
-“As for clothes...” he waved a hand dismissively.
+“As for clothes…" He waved a hand dismissively.
 “Damned nuisances most of the time.
 We just throw on glamours and call it a day.”
 He looked over at Mary.
 “Dash it all if you don’t look stunning, though, turtledove.
 What are you calling yourself for her, anyways?
-I always had a fondness for Isabella, you know.”
+I always had a fondness for Natasha, you know.”

 Mary rolled her eyes and smiled at her husband.
 “I went with Mary.
 And now we'll need a name for you as well.”
 She looked at the warrior, who was resting comfortably.
 “Before my husband gets you drunk, do you have any suggestions on names for him?”